alxers/book_of_proof/7_chapter.md

 Proposition.
 Suppose a, b in N. Then there exists a unique d in N for which: An integer m is a multiple of d if and only if m = ax + by for some x, y in Z.
 Proof.
 Suppose a, b in N. Let d = gcd(a, b).
 Show that an integer m is a multiple of d if and only if (iff) m = ax + by for some x, y in Z.
+Let m = dn be a multiple of d.
+By Proposition 7.1, there are integers k and l for which d = ak + bl.